python/mypy/docs/source/config_file.rst

 The mypy configuration file
 ===========================

-Mypy supports reading configuration settings from a file.
-By default it uses the file ``mypy.ini`` with a fallback to ``.mypy.ini``, then ``pyproject.toml``, then ``setup.cfg`` in the current directory, then ``$XDG_CONFIG_HOME/mypy/config``, then ``~/.config/mypy/config``, and finally ``.mypy.ini`` in the user home directory if none of them are found; the :option:`--config-file <mypy --config-file>` command-line flag can be used to read a different file instead (see :ref:`config-file-flag`).
+Mypy supports reading configuration settings from a file with the following precedence order:

+    1. The file passed into the :option:`--config-file <mypy --config-file>` command-line flag (see :ref:`config-file-flag`)
+    2. ``mypy.ini``
+    3. ``.mypy.ini``
+    4. ``pyproject.toml``
+    5. ``setup.cfg`` in the current working directory
+    6. ``$XDG_CONFIG_HOME/mypy/config``
+    7. ``~/.config/mypy/config``
+    8. ``.mypy.ini`` in the user home directory

 It is important to understand that there is no merging of configuration files, as it would lead to ambiguity.
-The :option:`--config-file <mypy --config-file>` flag has the highest precedence and must be correct; otherwise mypy will report an error and exit.
-Without command line option, mypy will look for configuration files in the above mentioned order.
+Mypy will use the first available configuration file from the precedence order above.
+If there is an error in the used file then mypy will report an error and exit, resulting in files with lower precedences not being read.

 Most flags correspond closely to :ref:`command-line flags
 <command-line>` but there are some differences in flag names and some